Frequently asked questions

 The member's death benefit will be the market value of their investment accounts in the Fund.
 This figure is calculated on the day the deceased member's investments are switched into the Allan Gray Money Market Fund.

-The member’s benefit will be paid once the liquidation process of the scheme is finalised, which takes approximately 6 to 12 months.
+The accessible portion of the member’s benefit will be paid once the liquidation process of the scheme is finalised, which takes approximately 6 to 12 months.

 Members have the following options for their benefit: